chetana1410/LandT-Edutech-Hackathon/README.md

 1. The 6 images used for prediction are quite different compared to the images in train, test and valid datasets.
 2. The images in the test,train and valid datasets,the crack and background are clearly differentiable. (background surface color and crack color are clearly seperable).
 This is not the case with the images used for prediction(crack and background are barely separable).
-3. Xception has performed quite well on the test data and it had also correctly predicted (with probability of nearly 1) the classes of all the images in the predict folder.
+3. `Xception` performed quite well on the test data and it had also correctly predicted (with probability of nearly 1) the classes of all the images in the predict folder.
 4. A more powerful and generalized model can be obtained by taking the majority voting of different pretrained models for the final prediction.